 Customers can also personalize their trailers with the option of any exterior color for the side walls and steel wheels.

-The Cool Beans trailer also comes with a 12V/240V power system, including AGM battery and solar and Anderson plug connections contained within a drawbar-mounted aluminum box that can be monitored remotely via a smart phone app.
+The Cool Beans trailer also comes with a 12V/240V power system, including an AGM battery with solar and Anderson plug connections that’s housed within a drawbar-mounted aluminum box that can be monitored remotely via a smart phone app.